apache/eventmesh/README.md

 ### Deployment Event Store

-> EventMesh supports [multiple Event Stores](https://eventmesh.apache.org/docs/roadmap#event-store-implementation-status), the default storage mode is ' standalone ', and does not rely on other event stores as layers.
+> EventMesh supports [multiple Event Stores](https://eventmesh.apache.org/docs/roadmap#event-store-implementation-status), the default storage mode is `standalone`, and does not rely on other event stores as layers.

 ### Run EventMesh Runtime locally